- Budget Basics

 Capital Projects Funds

-The final categorization within the budget document is between revenues, the money the city takes in, and expenditures, the money the City spends, and is known as fund balance.
-This is money the City has that is not tied to any specific expenditure.
+The Fund Balance is calculated by deducting the cash outflows from the inflows from any given year. the difference is available funding that is not tied to any specific expenditure.
 It can be thought of as the City's savings account.
 The purpose of this money is to safeguard against revenue interruptions/losses and be available for unforeseen expenditures in the case of an emergency.
 Maintaining a strong fund balance also assists in maintaining Liberty's strong bond ratings.

 By Council policy, the General Fund must maintain a fund balance between 18% to 22% of annual General Fund revenues.